microsoft/react-native-windows/README.md

 For more information about contributing PRs and issues, see our [Contribution Guidelines](https://github.com/ReactWindows/react-native-windows/blob/master/CONTRIBUTING.md) **(Coming Soon)**.

-[Good First Task](https://github.com/ReactWindows/react-native-windows/labels/Good%20First%20Task) and [help wanted](https://github.com/ReactWindows/react-native-windows/labels/help%20wanted) is a great starting point for PRs.
+[Good First Task](https://github.com/ReactWindows/react-native-windows/labels/Good%20First%20Task) and [help wanted](https://github.com/ReactWindows/react-native-windows/labels/help%20wanted) are great starting points for PRs.

 We're still working on our CI story.
 In the meantime, please be sure to run the unit tests in Visual Studio before submitting pull requests.